brucegomes/Tic-tac-toe/README.md

 # Tic-tac-toe in C#

-- This is a simple tic-tac-toe game with the sole purpose to practice C#.
+- This is a simple tic-tac-toe game with the sole purpose to practice C# and learn about WinForms.
 - You can play it against a second player on the same computer, or play against the CPU.

 * How to play